cdapio/cdap/docs/developer-guide/source/programming.rst

 interface or by extending existing Dataset types.
 See the `PageViewAnalytics <examples/PageViewAnalytics/index.html>`__ example for an implementation of a Custom Dataset.
-For more details, refer to `Advanced Continuuity Reactor Features <advanced.html>`__.
+For more details, refer to `Advanced Cask Data Application Platform Features <advanced.html>`__.

 .. _Procedures:

 Query Data: Procedures
 ======================
-To query the Reactor and its Datasets and retrieve results, you use Procedures.
+To query CDAP and its Datasets and retrieve results, you use Procedures.

-Procedures allow you to make synchronous calls into the Reactor from an external system and perform server-side processing on-demand, similar to a stored procedure in a traditional database.
+Procedures allow you to make synchronous calls into CDAP from an external system and perform server-side processing on-demand, similar to a stored procedure in a traditional database.